wingedpanther/nmbi/content/posts/papermod/papermod-features/index.md

 - **Transcript**
 > You need to get new transcript from the college.
 - **Syllabus**
-> All years syllabus required.
+> All year's syllabus required.
 Pricipal's signature and college stamp is rquired on the  first 3 pages and last 3 pages.
 - **Qualification form**
 All the above docs to be dated, signed and stamped by your college principal.
 The date on all the above docs should be current date and the same.